The poet comments, "As always, please ask your readers to let me know if this work touched them. And thank you for this forum!"

 Nepotism is a

-The poet comments, "This haiku can be changed depending on how you
+The poet comments, "This haiku can be changed depending on how you feel about the Matthew in your life by changing miss to KISS!"

 The chill embraces